karhama/sdk-nrfxlib/README.rst

 Each library and module in this repository supports a different set of SoCs from Nordic Semiconductor.
-Refer to their respective documentation for more information.
+Refer to their respective documentation for information.

 .. toctree::
    :maxdepth: 2